-Home Education is a Parent Driven Program.
+Home Education is a parent-driven educational option.
 By opening a Home Education Program, the parent agrees to become responsible for the student’s education.
-Even if the student is 18 years of age or older, or emancipated, a parent/guardian is necessary to open and maintain a Home Education Program.

 *Note: There is no guarantee that your child will receive credit for the home education program if he or she is re-enrolled in a public school.
 Standards are extremely difficult to meet for grades 9-12.